2025 First-generation Graduate and Professional Student Symposium

 Boston University Student Wellbeing

-Beverly Chen, LCSW is currently the Director, Wellbeing Education and Training.
-She designs and leads workshop and classes that promote positive life skills and mindset so students can thrive.
-Prior to BU, she worked in a variety of settings including Duke Universit and Harvey Mudd College over the past 20 years.
+Beverly Chen, LICSW is currently the Director, Wellbeing Education and Training at Boston University Student Wellbeing.
+She designs and leads workshops and classes that promote student wellbeing.
+Drawing from a rich background in higher education and mental health over the past 20 years, Beverly has worked at several institutions, including Duke University, Harvey Mudd College, Westmont College and Azusa Pacific University.
 She received her Master of Social Work (MSW) from the University of Michigan.

 University of North Carolina at Chapel Hill